indigo-dc/synergy-doc/doc/admin.md

 ### synergycli get_share

-This command reports the shares imposed by the Cloud administrator (in the synergy configuration file) to the dynamic projects and to their users.
+This command reports the shares imposed by the Cloud administrator (attribute *shares* in the synergy configuration file) to the dynamic projects and to their users.

 E.g. in the following example *prj_a* was given 70 % of the share, and the rest (30 %) was given to *prj_b*.